haynesaj1/healthcareai-r/README.md

 - If you're still seeing an error, file an issue on [Stack Overflow](http://stackoverflow.com/) using the healthcare-ai tag.
 Please provide
   - Details on your environment (OS, database type, R vs Py)
-  - Goals (ie, what are you trying to accomplish)
+  - Goals (i.e. what you are trying to accomplish)
   - Crystal clear steps for reproducing the error

 ## Contributing